2023 Solar Incentives Guide for El Paso de Robles, CA - Tax Credits & Rebates

 Federal Solar Incentives

-Your local El Paso de Robles solar panel installation expert can give you more information about the ITC and how it applies to your situation.
+Speaking with your local El Paso de Robles solar panel installation expert is the best way to learn more about how the ITC applies to your situation.

-In August 2022, the ITC (now referred to as the Clean Energy Credit) was bolstered by the passing of the Inflation Reduction Act.
-For solar system installations that begin after January 1, 2022 and are completed by the end of 2032, homeowners can apply for a credit for 30% of the total cost.
-This percentage will decrease annually after 2032 until the Clean Energy Credit expires in 2035.
-The program expansion also makes claiming credit for energy storage systems easier than ever before, starting in 2023.
+In August 2022, the Inflation Reduction Act expanded and extended the ITC, now dubbed the Clean Energy Credit.
+For solar system installations that begin after January 1, 2022, and are completed by the end of 2032, homeowners can receive a credit for 30% of the total cost.
+This percentage will decrease annually after 2032 until the Clean Energy Credit ends in 2035.
+Starting in 2023, it will also be easier to get credits for energy storage systems under the new laws.

 State & Local Solar Incentives